PBLab/neural_collision_detection/docs/ongoing.rst

 Ongoing Work
 ------------

+* After the latest meeting I re-ran NCD again on the neurons due to a change we did to the binary - we're now only capturing the best orientation in each location, and not the top 10.
+This was done to improve our calculation for the probability of collision per point.
+We're also now normalizing the probability by the number of actual locations NCD returns, and not by the theoretical number that NCD tested.
+Additionally, we've rounded the collision coordinates into the nearest integer, since the added floating point precision is due to computational artifacts.
+Finally, we've added this new information - better collision coords and the correct collision probability into the graph of every neuron.

 * I tried re-running the analysis pipeline on the two layer II/III neurons that show a very low number of collisions (507 and 131) and it seems that this result stands.
 Not sure what to make of it.

 * In ``show_collisions_dist.py`` I tried to look at the cumulative sum of the collisions, to see if I detect any pattern in the distributions of neurons in different layers, but I couldn't find such.
 The average running sum of the neurons in II/III